microsoft/vscode-docs/docs/python/tutorial-django.md

 1. In the terminal, run `pip freeze > requirements.txt` to create the `requirements.txt` file in your project folder.

-Anyone (or any build server) that receives a copy of the project needs only to run the `pip install -r requirements.txt` command to reinstall the packages in the original the environment.
-(The recipient still needs to create their own virtual environment, however.)
+Anyone (or any build server) that receives a copy of the project needs only to run the `pip install -r requirements.txt` command to reinstall the packages on which the app depends within the active environment.

 ### Create a super user and enable the administrative interface